PSA: Colored Contacts Purchased Without A Rx Are NOT Safe

 Advertisement

-According to Dr. Weslie M. Hamada, O.D., an optometrist at LensCrafters, wearing colored contacts for fun is safe only if you have a prescription, since they still need to be fit to your eyes.
-"If you don't wear prescription glasses or contacts but just want to give your eyes a color lift, you can absolutely wear colored contacts," she says.
+According to Dr. Weslie M. Hamada, O.D., an optometrist at LensCrafters, wearing coloured contacts for fun is safe only if you have a prescription, since they still need to be fit to your eyes.
+"If you don't wear prescription glasses or contacts but just want to give your eyes a colour lift, you can absolutely wear coloured contacts," she says.
 "But, you should still get a prescription from an optometrist."

 Dr. Hamada says that skipping a visit to a pro for a fitting "can cause negative ramifications including scratches to the eye, infections, decreased vision, or even blindness."
 Yep, all from wearing the wrong size and/or untested materials.
 Plus, if not purchased from an authorized retailer, contact lens could be made with materials or dyes that haven’t been FDA approved and can, in turn, cause major damage to the eyes.